Date of Award:

 The current study found that psychosocial variables did not predict the incidence of diabetes mellitus.
 Depression was found to impact glucose control among individuals without diabetes or impaired glucose tolerance, but psychosocial variables did not appear to have any measurable influence on glucose control among those individuals with diabetes mellitus or impaired glucose tolerance.
 Overall, it appears that psychosocial variables do not play as large of role in both incidence and outcome among certain Native American tribes as has been shown among the mainstream population.

-O'Leary, Brian D., "Psychosocial Variables and their Relationship to Diabetic Outcome Among the Strong Heart Study Cohort" (2007).
-All Graduate Theses and Dissertations.
+O'Leary, Brian D., "Psychosocial Variables and Their Relationship to Diabetic Outcome Among the Strong Heart Study Cohort" (2007).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6128.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .